dpaulandri/100-days-of-swiftui/README.md

 # Paul Andri's #100DaysOfSwiftUI Git Repository

 ## READ ME
-This Repository contains my entire Xcode Palyround & Project files during the course of #100DaysOfSwiftUI to date.
+This Repository contains my entire Xcode Playround & Xcode Project files during the course of #100DaysOfSwiftUI to date.
 New files will added until I'm finished with this Course.
-Directory is structered as per the "Day" of the curicullum.
+Directory is structered as per the "Day" of the curriculum.

 Thanks for checking out!

-## Note
+## NOTE
-* Checkpoint/Challenge codes are my own interpreted solution
+Checkpoint/Challenge codes are my own interpreted solution

+## LICENSE
+The entire content & codes of this repository is under GNU AGPLv3 license.